jinvanstee/HSM/Z-HSM/README.md

 # PKCS11-proxy deployment as a standalone Docker container
 In order for your IBM Blockchain Platform nodes to use your IBM Z openCryptoki HSM to manage its private key, you must create a PKCS #11 proxy that allows the blockchain nodes to communicate with the Z HSM.
 This README describes how to build the PKCS #11 proxy into a Docker image and then deploy it to a Linux Virtual Machine on s390x.
 After you complete this process, you will have the values of the HSM proxy endpoint, HSM Label, and HSM PIN that are required by the IBM Blockchain Platform node to use the Z HSM.

 Please note that the official supported way of having IBP use the Z HSM is documented [here](https://github.com/IBM-Blockchain/HSM/tree/master/Z-HSM).
 This repo leverages assets from the aforementioned repo and documents a workaround to integrate with the Z-HSM.
-This workaround has been verified on Ubuntu 18.04 on Linux on IBM Z. Please also note that this is not a highly available workaround as it only sets up one pkcs11-proxy that is backed by one Z HSM adapter/domain pair.
+This workaround has been verified on Ubuntu 18.04 on Linux on IBM Z, with IBM Blockchain Platform version 2.5.1 fixpack 20201208.
+Please also note that this is not a highly available workaround as it only sets up one pkcs11-proxy that is backed by one Z HSM adapter/domain pair.

 ## Prerequisites
 * A Linux system on s390x to host the pkcs11-proxy container.